mollie/WooCommerce/mollie-payments-for-woocommerce/readme.txt

 == Changelog ==

+= 3.0.3 - 10/05/2018 =

+* Polylang: Received all versions of Polylang from Frederic, made sure our integration works with all combinations
+* If you use Polylang or another multilanguage plugin, read this [FAQ item](https://github.com/mollie/WooCommerce/wiki/Common-issues#issues-with-polylang-or-other-multilanguage-plugins)!

 = 3.0.2 - 07/05/2018 =

 * New - Add extra log message "Start process_payment for order ..."